Sparse Linear Ensemble Systems and Structural Controllability: Problem Formulation and Main Results

-Finally, we note that if $G$ has several connected components, then each component corresponds to a sparse ensemble system and all of these ensemble systems are completely decoupled from each other.
+If $G$ has several connected components, then each component corresponds to a sparse linear ensemble system.
+The dynamics of these ensemble systems are decoupled from each other.
 It follows that $G$ is structurally controllable if and only if every connected component of $G$ satisfies condition-A.

+As was mentioned earlier, there are variations on controllability notions for linear ensemble systems: One can replace uniform controllability with $\mathrm{L}^p$-controllability, for $1\leq p < \infty$, which is known to be weaker.
+Correspondingly, one relaxes Def.~\ref{def:StrucContr} as follows: A digraph $G\in \mathcal{G}$ is structural controllability if there exists an $\mathrm{L}^p$-controllable pair compliant with $G$.
+With such relaxation, one may wonder whether condition-A is still necessary and sufficient?
+The answer is affirmative and, in fact, the proof of this result can be obtained, with slight modification, from the proof of Theorem~\ref{thm:main1} given in the next section.
+We elaborate on the above arguments in the Appendix.